thilowrona/fatbox/README.md

 ```
 # import cv_algorithms
 ```
 as well as the entire function **skeleton_guo_hall** (which uses cv_algorithms).
 Next you need to tell pip not to install cv_algorithms.
-You can do this by deleting the associated lines in the files: anaconda_requirements.txt, pip_requirements.txt and setup.cfg.
+You can do this by deleting the associated lines in the files: anaconda_requirements.txt, pip_requirements.txt and setup.cfg located in '/fatbox'.

-Now you can install fatbox from your local directory:
+Now you can install fatbox from outside your local directory '/fatbox':
 ```
 pip3 install -e /fatbox
 ```